About

 Enter a team or we can put you in a team.

-Pennant Bowls – are team competitions played on Wednesdays (Men), Thursdays (Women) and Saturdays (Mixed).
+Team competitions played on Wednesdays (men), Thursdays (women) and Saturdays (mixed).

 Toorak Burnside has teams at different levels of competition to cater for different abilities.